paololazzari/terraform-repl/README.md

 ### Tab completion

-You can use the TAB key to get autocompletion for terraform functions.
+You can use the TAB key to get autocompletion for terraform functions:

 ```bash
 > e<TAB>